logicalbee/logicalbee.github.io/_posts/2020-07-27-make-money-while-sleeping.md

 ![Brand-fanal](images/fanal.jpg){: height="300px" width="660px"}

 The fifth step is to build an automated sales funnel which is capable of making you money while you sleep.

 An automated sales funnel basically nurtures leads and turns them into sales.
 Remember?

-More sales = more commissions = more money for you There are 3 main things you will need to build an automated sales funnel:
+> More sales = more commissions = more money

+There are 3 main things you will need to build an automated sales funnel:

+- OptIn/Squeeze page:
-OptIn/Squeeze page: ​This is a single page which is highly focused on only 1 action i.e you want to convert visitors into leads (collect email addresses).
+This is a single page which is highly focused on only 1 action i.e you want to convert visitors into leads (collect email addresses).

-Email marketing platform: T​ his is a software (free & paid options available) that is used to build and save a list of all the email addresses you have collected using the optin page.
+- Email marketing platform:
+This is a software (free & paid options available) that is used to build and save a list of all the email addresses you have collected using the optin page.

-Email sales funnel/automation: W​ ithin your email marketing platform, you will have an option to create and setup automated email sequences that are designed to nurture your leads and convert them into sales.
+- Email sales funnel/automation:
+W​ithin your email marketing platform, you will have an option to create and setup automated email sequences that are designed to nurture your leads and convert them into sales.

 And those are The 5 Steps To Making Money With Affiliate Marketing.